MDSADABWASIM/MDSADABWASIM/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Machine learning
+- 🔭 I’m currently working on Machine learning.
-- 🌱 I’m currently learning Maths behind machine learning
+- ⚡ I’m currently learning Maths behind machine learning algorithms.
-- 📫 How to reach me: [Twitter - @sadab_wasim](https://twitter.com/sadab_wasim)
+- 💬 How to reach me: [Twitter - @sadab_wasim](https://twitter.com/sadab_wasim)

 <!--
 **MDSADABWASIM/MDSADABWASIM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.